FabioDaSilvaFaria/res-cross-volunteer-data-analysis/README.md

 ---

 ## 💡 Key Insights
-- Balanced gender distribution, but some age groups are underrepresented
+- The gender distribution leans more towards females while some age groups show an even bigger split towards females
-- Volunteers in *social/general* areas show the most longevity
+- Volunteers in *Emergency* area show the most longevity
 - Certain districts (like Braga) outperform expectations relative to population size

 ---